thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/users.md

         image: /images/user-guide/ui/users/pe/user-groups-2-pe.png
         title: 'Click the pencil icon in the top left corner next to the group name to open the entity group details.
 Open Roles tab and click the plus icon to add a new role.'

-user-generic-groups-pe:
-    0:
-        image: /images/user-guide/ui/users/pe/user-groups-3-pe.png
-        title: 'Click the pencil icon in the top left corner next to the group name to open the entity group details.
-Open Roles tab and click the plus icon to add a new role.
-        Select Generic role type'
-    1:
-        image: /images/user-guide/ui/users/pe/user-groups-4-pe.png
-        title: ''
-    2:
-        image: /images/user-guide/ui/users/pe/user-groups-5-pe.png
-        title: ''
-    3:
-        image: /images/user-guide/ui/users/pe/user-groups-6-pe.png
-        title: ''
-    4:
-        image: /images/user-guide/ui/users/pe/user-groups-7-pe.png
-        title: ''
-    5:
-        image: /images/user-guide/ui/users/pe/user-groups-8-pe.png
-        title: ''

 user-bob-pe:
     0:
         image: /images/user-guide/ui/users/pe/user-bob-pe.png
         title: 'Go to the "Tenant administrator" user group and click the plus sign in the top right corner of the screen.
-Enter administrator email, name and last name.
+Enter the administrator email address, first and last name.
                 Click the Add button to add a new administrator.'
     1:
         image: /images/user-guide/ui/users/pe/user-bob-1-pe.png
         title: 'Copy the activation link to send to the new administrator to activate his account.
 Click OK.'
     2:
         image: /images/user-guide/ui/users/pe/user-bob-2-pe.png
-        title: 'After adding a new administrator Bob, click the phone icon next to the name to log in as Bob.'
+        title: 'After adding the new administrator Bob, click the phone icon next to the name to log in as him.'
     3:
         image: /images/user-guide/ui/users/pe/user-bob-3-pe.png
         title: 'Accept Privacy Policy.'
     4:
         image: /images/user-guide/ui/users/pe/user-bob-4-pe.png
-        title: 'As you logged in as the administrator Bob, open the User groups from the left main menu.'
+        title: 'When you are logged in as administrator Bob, open User Groups from the left main menu.'
     5:
         image: /images/user-guide/ui/users/pe/user-bob-5-pe.png
         title: 'Administrator Bob can do everything as the main Tenant administrator can do.'